itsthatguy/generator-devbox/README.md

 Q: You’ve named part of your brain?

-A: No, dolores lives in there.
+A: No, Dolores lives in there.